Tourgito/Joke-Generation/README.md

 # Joke-Generation

-A project that I created with two clasmmates for my postgraduate, more precisely, the course of Natural Language Processing (NLP).
+A project that I created with two clasmmates for my postgraduate, more precisely, the course of <b>Natural Language Processing</b> (NLP).

 # Objective